Sri Veeramakaliamman Temple: History

+Controversy

 In 2018, the Charities Commissioner has barred the temple's chairman Sivakadacham, former chairman R Selvaraju, and secretary Ratha Krishnan Selvakumar from their posts, after the three, who were cheque signatories and approvers for payments, issued more than $1.5 million in uncrossed cheques.
 Of these, 45 cheques – totalling more than $227,000 – were not issued to the names of the intended recipients of the proceeds.
 The inquiry also revealed that Ratha had obtained loans of $350,000 without the management committee's approval and with no written loan agreements with the lenders.
 Cash loans and disbursements of proceeds from the loans were also not properly accounted for in the temple's records.